leaflabs/libmaple/docs/source/maple-quickstart.rst

  Maple Quickstart Guide
 ========================

+..
+TODO update the images since we changed "to FLASH" -> "to Flash"

 You'll need a `Maple board <http://leaflabs.com/store/>`_, a `Mini-B USB cable <http://www.google.com/products?q=mini-b+usb+cable>`_, a functional computer, and possibly root (or "administrator") access to